-To the extent that any of our affiliates or any of the third party service providers we retain are located outside of Canada, personal information transferred to them will be subject to the laws of the foreign jurisdiction where they are located, including those laws governing disclosure of personal information.
+To the extent that any of our Financial Group subsidiaries and affiliates, or any of the third party service providers we retain are located outside of Canada, personal information transferred to them will be subject to the laws of the foreign jurisdiction where they are located, including those laws governing disclosure of personal information.

 Retaining Your Personal Information

 We will retain your personal information only for the time it is required for the purposes for which it was collected and for a reasonable length of time thereafter in case we need to meet any potential obligations or legal or regulatory requirements.
-We have adopted a retention policy, which reflects our obligations under privacy and other applicable legislation and which sets minimum and maximum retention periods for personal information.
+We have adopted a retention policy that reflects our obligations under privacy legislation and sets minimum and maximum retention periods for personal information.
 Once your information is no longer required, it is securely destroyed or made anonymous as appropriate.

 Openness and Accountability